Preventative Veterinary Care

 - Pet Wellness Exams: Gathering as much information as possible is necessary to understand your pet’s health.
 That is the purpose of the wellness exam.
 Veterinarians need to know what is going on with your pet to effectively resolve any problem that may come up.
 The vet will ask questions about your pet’s health history and lifestyle during the exam.
 Next, your pet’s weight, temperature, pulse, and respiration will all be recorded.
 Blood work will also be done to evaluate organ function.

-- Weight Management/Loss: Weight plays a significant role in pet wellness.
+- Weight Management/Monitoring: Weight plays a significant role in pet wellness.
 While a chubby cat or dog may seem cute, excessive weight poses a challenge for mobility and other aspects of your pet’s lifestyle.
 On the other end of the spectrum, you’ll need to be sure that your pet is eating enough to put on a healthy amount of weight to support vital bodily functions.

 - Vaccinations: Of all the preventative measures you can take for your pet’s health, vaccinating them is one of the most critical.
 The vet will review your pet’s vaccination history and give them boosters where necessary or first-time vaccinations.
 In addition, there is always the possibility of new immunizations against various illnesses, so it’s vital to keep your pet up to date.